-In this case, the taxpayer leased the building to the corporation with continuity and regularity, and the taxpayer's primary purpose for engaging in the rental activity was for profit.
-Accordingly, the rental activity is a trade or business, and the rentals are derived in the ordinary course of a trade or business.
+In situation 1, the taxpayer rents unimproved land to a third party.
+In situation 2, the taxpayer rents improved real property to a partnership in which the taxpayer is a partner.
+In each situation, if the taxpayer leases the property with continuity and regularity and the taxpayer's primary purpose for engaging in the rental activity is for profit, the rental activity is a trade or business and the rentals are derived in the ordinary course of a trade or business.
 Consequently, the net rental income is not disqualified income under section 32(i)(2)(C).
+If, however, the taxpayer does not lease the property with continuity and regularity or the taxpayer's primary purpose for engaging in the rental activity is not for profit, the rental activity is not a trade or business and the net rental income is disqualified income under section 32(i)(2)(C).